farukalpay/betabottle/README.md

 ## 📜 Citation

-Users referencing this repository or the associated research in academic or professional contexts should employ the following citation format:
+Users referencing this repository, its code (either Code_v1 or Code_v2), or the associated research in academic or professional contexts should cite the following publication.
+This paper details the theoretical analysis and findings that are implemented and validated across the different versions of the codebase presented here:

 ```bibtex
 @article{alpay2025beta,